RWS/Hugging-Face-Transformers-Service/README.md

 ## Overview

-This is a FastAPI application designed to provide an intuitive and efficient interface for working with Hugging Face models, specifically catering to translation and text generation tasks.
-The service allows users to **download and mount** models locally, making it possible to run model inference without requiring an internet connection once the models are downloaded.
+This **Local LLM server** application is a Windows service application designed to provide an intuitive and efficient interface for working with Hugging Face models, specifically catering to translation and text generation tasks.
+The application is built leveraging FastAPI, Python and is able to run a wide selection of Hugging Face LLMs models.
+It can run either as a local Windows service or can be included in a Docker container enabling users to download and mount models locally.

 ### Key Features